sythanhho/quotes/index.md

 > - Rumi
 >"Forget safety.
 Live where you fear to live.
 Destroy your reputation.
 Be notorious."
 > - Grady Booch
 >"The function of good software is to make the complex appear to be simple."
+> - Eagleson's Law
+>"Any code of your own that you haven't looked at for six or more months might as well have been written by someone else."